Jožef Krajnc: Life

-Krajnc was born in Škale (today part of Velenje) in the Duchy of Styria to a farmer of the same name.
-From 1832 until 1841 he attended the high school in Celje, graduating with the matura.
-From 1841 to 1845, he studied philosophy and law in Graz, obtaining a doctorate in both disciplines.
+Krajnc was born in Škale (north of Velenje) in the Duchy of Styria to a farmer of the same name.
+He attended the gymnasium in Celje between 1832 and 1841, obtaining his matura.
+Beginning in 1841 and lasting up to 1845, he studied philosophy and law in Graz, obtaining doctorates in both disciplines.
 From 1842 onward, he financed his studies as a private tutor to a wealthy landowner's family in Graz and Bad Radkersburg.
-From 1845 onward, Krajnc worked as judicial advisor first to the city council of Radkersburg, then to the council of Graz.
+In 1845, Krajnc began working as legal advisor first to the city council of Radkersburg, then to the council of Graz.
 For a short time in 1847, he worked as a judge in Graz.